rustyeddy/rustyeddy.com/content/software/clone-and-branch.md

 ### Branch Mainline

 The Repository maintains a _versioned history_ of all changes to the source code.
-Such that the entire history of the source code can be "played back" so to speak.
+The entire history of the source code can be "played back" so to speak.

-To support parallel development efforts by many programmers VC systems support _branching_, where a developer can create a new _history_ of source changes.
+To support parallel development efforts by many programmers, our _Version Control System_ (git) provides a feature called _branching_, where a developer can create a new _branch_ which supports a new set of changes (history) that will not effect the main source code.

-The power part of branching is that they isolate new early changes of code from high quality production code, while still providing a complete history of the _divergent_ or _branched_ software.
+The power of branching provides the developer a "sandbox" for making changes to their local copy of the source code for experiementation before the code is subsequently tested and _merged_ into the main branch.

 ### Trim Branches Quickly

-Branches have been part of VC systems for decades, despite their necessary benefits.
-They can contribute to bulk, duplication and confusion (what branch did I leave that peach on?)
+Branches have been part of _VCS_ for decades, however, despite the necessary benefits they provide, they can also contribute to duplicated code and general confusion, like: which branch did I leave that peach on?

 _Best Practices_ have identified short lived _feature_ or I like the term _task_ based branches are a well supported practice.

-The idea is that every new task gets a _feature branch_.
-Since a given task should only take 1 or 2 days to complete, the code in the branch is vetted, tested and comitted to mainline in a day or so.

-Once the branched code has been commited to the _mainline_ the feature branch can be deleted forever.
+A _feature branch_ is created by the developer for every new task they work on.
+Once that task is complete, typically 1 to 2 days, the _feature branch_ will then be deleted after the new code has been _commited_ to the _main branch_.

 ## Sandbox Freedom